GaryCollins-Sec/Detection-Engineering-Lab/README.md

+Goal: Ensure the Ubuntu victim endpoint is connected and correctly reporting logs.
+Action: Used ip a to validate IP assignment and network connectivity.

+Caption:
-In this phase of the project, I validated the Ubuntu victim endpoint’s network identity using the ip a command.
-This confirmed the assigned IP address and network configuration, ensuring reliable connectivity within the isolated lab environment for log forwarding to the Wazuh Manager.
-Verifying endpoint identity was essential to accurately attribute generated telemetry to the targeted host during the simulated attack and monitoring phases.
+Validated the Ubuntu victim endpoint’s network identity using ip a, confirming reliable connectivity and telemetry forwarding to the Wazuh Manager.

 Reference: SIEM 2